 The static code analysis tools Findbugs, PMD and Checkstyle are widely used in the Java development community.
 Each has an own purpose, strength and weaknesses.
 The following article compares the most important aspects and gives some recommendations for the introduction in your teams.

-Direct Comparison of Findbugs, PMD and Checkstyle
+Direct Comparison - Findbugs vs PMD vs Checkstyle

-Table 1: Most important aspects of tools
+Most important aspects of tools are listed in the following table:

 || Lesser GNU Public License